kerfoot/uframe-api/README.md

 #UFrame API

-Collection of scripts for interacting directly with the Ocean Observatories Intiative UFrame webservices API
+Collection of classes & scripts for interacting directly with the Ocean Observatories Intiative UFrame webservices API

 #Contents
 + [Installation](#installation)